 Groups and workshops offered during the 2018-2019 academic year included:

-What is it?
-This is a 6-week group that teaches ways to help stop the struggle with unwanted, anxious thoughts and feelings, using Acceptance and Commitment Therapy (ACT).
+This is a 6-week group, designed to teach you ways to stop the struggle with unwanted thoughts and feelings, using Acceptance and Commitment Therapy (ACT).

 Don't Worry...Be Happy

 "It take both sunshine and rain to make a rainbow."

 We would all like to feel good and happy all the time, but the reality is that day-to-day life involves a mix of ups and downs.
 What if there were strategies you could learn to manage life's challenges more effectively and be able to focus more of the positives?

 This 6-week group explores ways you can increase your resilience and sustain a positive outlook.
 Expect fun, interactive activities like music, mindfulness, and identifying strengths and values.

 This is a closed group of up to 10 participants, meaning that participants are encouraged to commit to all 6 sessions to get the most of of their experience.

 Dates: Wednesdays, October 2, 9, 16, 30 and November 6 and 13.
 There is no group over reading week.